Announcement: Coronavirus Update 8 December 2020

 - Follow “Track & Trace” guidance

-The above guidance is interpreted that members are unable to attend a sailing venue to sail within the overall guidance.
+The above guidance can be interpreted that members are able to attend a sailing venue to sail within the overall guidance.
 The club sets guidance to enable sailing as much as is reasonable within the Government Guidelines.

 - No access to equipment stored in the clubhouse or containers.